 “It’s helped me a lot.
 It helps me understand why I have such a hard time with … things,” Taraneh looked at the book.
 Regretful, she wanted to return it to her bag immediately, but she didn’t dare reach out.

 For two weeks, she had read and reread the book.
-Her counsellor had lent her many similar books but Taraneh could most relate to this one -—- Marty Mann Answers your Questions about Drinking and Alcoholism.
+Her counsellor had lent her many similar books but Taraneh could most relate to this one — Marty Mann Answers your Questions about Drinking and Alcoholism.
 Initially, Taraneh had been startled and upset by the book’s relevance to her life.
 It seemed that the book had been written about her family and her troubles.
 While the accounts in the book validated her experiences as a child of an alcoholic, they also stripped her experiences of their singularity.
-Taraneh was enraged to realize that alcoholism is not uncommon, that her father’s alcoholism had probably been evident to family friends, and that no one had bothered to help [italics mine].
+Taraneh was enraged to realize that alcoholism is not uncommon, that her father’s alcoholism had probably been evident to family friends, and that no one had bothered to help by admitting him somewhere similar to Arista Recovery.
 No one had bothered to do something as simple as find a book.
 No one had bothered to reassure her that she wasn’t to blame for his tears or his tirades.
 Anger and grief followed the startling revelation that she was an innocent bystander who came into existence while a tsunami was in progress.

 Ms. Eslah treats all her characters compassionately.
-They all have their own issues, whether they are culturally imposed ones (such as an arranged marriage at age nine), family secrets or denial of any problem, such previously mentioned.
+They all have their own issues, whether they are culturally imposed ones (such as an arranged marriage at age nine), family secrets, or denial of any problem, such as previously mentioned.
+It also illustrates the realities of alcoholism including how Dating a functional alcoholic and having a family with one can cause issues for any child raised by such a parent.
 Taraneh naturally enough turns out to be a rebellious child (the family is now living in Toronto), but her parents are steadfast in claiming blamelessness for Taraneh’s behaviour.

 Her mother shot back, “Did this counsellor say anything about you?
 About the problems you’ve caused?
 About your arrogance and your stubbornness?”